“I look forward to greeting our guests with a warm, welcoming spirit and hope they return again and again,” –Sheila C.

-As Founder and CEO of Salamander Hotels & Resorts, Ms. Johnson oversees a growing portfolio of luxury properties in Virginia, Florida, Louisiana and South Carolina.
+As Founder and CEO of Salamander Hotels & Resorts, Ms. Johnson oversees a growing portfolio of luxury properties in Virginia, Florida and South Carolina.
 The equestrian-inspired Salamander Resort & Spa in Middleburg, Virginia, has been recognized as one of the country’s finest luxury properties, and the collection features three of the top golf resorts in Florida: Hammock Beach in Palm Coast, Reunion in Orlando and Innisbrook in Tampa Bay and Henderson Beach Resort in Destin, Florida.
 The company will open Hotel Bennett in Charleston, South Carolina.

 As Vice Chairman of Monumental Sports & Entertainment, Ms. Johnson is the only African-American woman to have ownership in three professional sports teams: the NBA’s Washington Wizards, the NHL’s Washington Capitals, and the WNBA’s Washington Mystics, for which she serves as President and Managing Partner.
 She also serves on the Executive Committee of the United States Golf Association.